-These days the term 'agribusiness' conjures up images of huge, Soviet-style mega collective farms (but run on a for-profit basis).
+These days the term 'agribusiness' conjures up images of huge, Soviet-era mega collective farms (but run on a for-profit basis).
 For those of us old enough to remember "forty acres and a mule" stories or lifestyles, agriculture and the family farm are seen as ways of life worth preserving.
-The family as a most efficient economic unit for the operation of a farm or ranch business has yet to be disproved.
+The family as a most efficient economic unit for the operator of a farm or ranch business has yet to be disproved.
 Inheritance will be the most common way for the next generation of farmers and ranchers to come into the business.
-A degree in agriculture will not guarantee succession.
+A degree in agriculture from UC Davis or A&M will not guarantee succession.
 Knowledge and implementation of an estate plan will be necessary.